 This lets you make an informed decision on how or if you want to take a picture of something.
 Even indoors: if you have light from the sun shining in, it makes the photo look better.

 I remember several years ago when an Associated Press photographer was given an iPhone 5 and told to do one thing: shoot pictures of the summer Olympics using the camera phone…with picture quality up to the high photo standards expected by AP staff photographers/journalists.
 And the pictures that person took passed the test.
-With the iPhone 7 (as I write this) and the competition from Android and Microsoft, in the summer of 2017, the latest models of smartphone cameras blow the iPhone 5 out of the water in quality.
+With the iPhone 7 (as I write this) and the competition from Android and Microsoft, in the summer of 2017 (but be sure you have antivirus for your mac or your chance to loose all photos will increase), the latest models of smartphone cameras blow the iPhone 5 out of the water in quality.
 They are aren’t DSLR’s and never will be, but in daytime in good lightning, they will approach the quality of them if shooting without any zoom (shooting at the widest angle possible).

 Camera clubs are once again coming back to life as new blood, and new enthusiasts show up with their smartphones.
 At one of the biggest and most respected county fairs in the country, their digital photography contest featured a smartphone-only category for the first time in 2014, all judged by a local camera club.
 And to my eyes as a video and production guy, they looked amazingly good for what they are.